Migration phase 1 - preparation

 You can use Group Policy or another software deployment mechanism to deploy this script.

-If you are using Exchange on-premises or Exchange online, you might have previously integrated Exchange with your AD RMS deployment.
-In this step you will configure them to use the existing AD RMS configuration to support content protected by Azure RMS.
+If you use Exchange on-premises or Exchange online, you might have previously integrated Exchange with your AD RMS deployment.
+In this step, configure them to use the existing AD RMS configuration to support content protected by Azure RMS.

 Make sure that you have your Azure Rights Management service URL for your tenant so that you can substitute this value for <YourTenantURL> in the following commands.